massung/xml/README.md

 # Exported Methods

 The `XML` package is pretty sparse by design.
-There are a couple functions for parsing from a source file or string, and searching a document for elements using an xpath.
+There are a couple functions for parsing from a source file or string, and searching a document for tags using an xpath.
 All other methods exposed are accessors in the `doc` or `tag` classes.

 ### Parsing Methods